klpn/EUregmort/README.md

 When plotting death rates, it is interesting to compare average rates over age groups.
 Use the function `meanrate` to define an alternative dataframe.
-Age groups with average rates are prefixed `YA`.
+Age groups with average rates are prefixed `YM`.
 To plot a map of regions with higher average female mortality from neoplasms over the ages from 45 to 64.

 ```julia